-Examples of what fraud could potentially look like in our operating environment include:
+Here are some example of what fraud could look like in the NDIS or NDIA.

 Consequences of fraud

-Fraud committed against the NDIS, or the NDIA, poses a risk to the Scheme's long-term financial sustainability.
-Individuals seeking to exploit the NDIS or NDIA should be aware that fraud is a criminal offence.
-All suspected fraud matters escalated to NDIA's Investigation teams are investigated, there are serious consequences for fraud and employee misconduct.
+Fraud committed against the NDIS, or the NDIA, poses a risk to the future of the scheme.
+People looking to take advantage of the NDIS or NDIA should be aware that fraud is a crime.
+All suspected fraud matters escalated to NDIA's Investigation teams are investigated, and there are serious consequences for fraud and employee misconduct.

 How NDIA prevents and controls fraud

 The Agency’s fraud control strategy includes the following activities: